tesla-local-control/tesla_ble_mqtt_docker/INSTALL.md

 ### Software
 #### On the Host Device
 1. A Linux distribution
-2. docker.
+2. Docker.
 As an example for a Raspberry Pi OS 32-bit see these instructions https://docs.docker.com/engine/install/raspberry-pi-os/
-3. docker-compose.
-Not required if using Portainer.
-If using Raspberry Pi OS use the following command to ensure you get the correct version: `sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin docker-compose`
-4. Optional: Portainer, useful if you prefer a GUI to manage your Docker setup.
+3. Optional: Portainer, useful if you prefer a GUI to manage your Docker setup.
 If you can put up with the ads, there's a good guide on installing Docker and Portainer here https://pimylifeup.com/raspberry-pi-portainer/

 #### In Home Assistant
 1. Mosquitto Add-on